petmav/py-translation/README.md

 - `final_text.txt` (like final_text_output, however unique lines only (cleanest file))
 - `translated.txt` (translated version of final_text, only available after translation is done)

+Keys for API-enabled services (currently Microsoft Translator and ChatGPT) must be input into the `keys.txt` file present in the `inputs` directory.

 ## Supported Languages for Translation

 `languages.txt` contains a list of supported languages for translation of the provided file, including but not limited to English, Spanish, French, and many others.